8.00am

 Meet the exhibitors

-The 2023 State Conference commences with a collegiate start.
+The 2025 State Conference gets underway with a collegiate start.
 Connect with colleagues, explore exhibitor offerings, and shake hands with sponsors in this interactive opportunity to network and connect.

 Morning Tea – Trade Exhibition area